mongodb/docs/source/includes/quick-start/atlas-setup.rst

 After setting up your Java project dependencies, create a MongoDB cluster where you can store and manage your data.
-Complete the :atlas:`Get Started with Atlas </getting-started>` guide to set up a new Atlas account, free tier MongoDB cluster, load datasets, and interact with the data.
+Complete the :atlas:`Get Started with Atlas </getting-started>` guide to set up a new Atlas account, create and launch a free tier MongoDB cluster, load datasets, and interact with the data.

 After completing the steps in the Atlas guide, you should have a new MongoDB